cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website.
-I'm a PhD Student in Data Science and a Marie Skłodowska-Curie Early-Stage Researcher with the NoBIAS ITN at the University of Pisa.
+I'm a Data Science PhD Student and a Marie Skłodowska-Curie Early-Stage Researcher with NoBIAS ITN at the University of Pisa in Italy.

-My research focuses on algorithmic fairness, where I study causality-based fairness for bias mitigation.
-My advisor is Salvatore Ruggieri.
+My research focuses on fairness and machine learning, where I study causality-based fairness for bias mitigation in data.
+My advisor is Salvatore Ruggieri from the University of Pisa.

 Feel free to reach out at jose.alvarez[at]di.unipi.it